mmprasadh/api-genai-t3/README.md

-# GenAI API Lifecycle — v5.4.3 (Full‑fat, org‑tuned, hardened)
+# GenAI API Use cases

 This package implements two use cases via **MCP (required)**:
 1) **Generate OpenAPI** spec from prompt/context